BellAppLab/Notificator/README.md

 ```
 cd toYourProjectsFolder
-git submodule add -b Submodule --name Notificator https://github.com/BellAppLab/Notificator.git
+git submodule add -b submodule --name Notificator https://github.com/BellAppLab/Notificator.git
 ```

-Navigate to the new Notificator folder and drag the Pods folder to your Xcode project.
+Navigate to the new Notificator folder and drag the `Source` folder to your Xcode project.

 ## Author